Milltown Brothers: Live appearances

 On Monday 23 September 1991 the band appeared at the WFNX 101.7 8th birthday celebration festival in Boston, Massachusetts alongside The Wonder Stuff, The Smashing Pumpkins & Nirvana.

 Originally booked for 6 October but moved to 14 October 1993 they were the headline act at Manchester Academy 3.
 Supported by the Real People and an up-and-coming Manchester band called Oasis.

 On 13 April 2012 the band made an appearance at the Colne Muni to promote the charity album Songs From the Neighbourhood, which was released to raise money for Pendleside Hospice and Derian House Children's Hospital in Chorley.
 The album included the milltown brothers' first single, Roses.
 It also included songs by The Rubbish, Danny Handley, Simon Webbe, The Hollies and the former Burnley Building Society song The Best Dreams Begin with B by George Chandler.

 On 26 August 2023 they played Hebden Bridge Trades Club to a capacity crowd.
 The gig followed renewed interest in the band after Slinky made an appearance earlier in the year on an episode of Tim's Twitter Listening Party hosted by The Charlatans frontman, Tim Burgess.

-The band featured at the Tim Burgess Merch Market at Gorilla, Manchester in May 2025.
+The band featured at the Tim Burgess Merch Market at Gorilla, Manchester in May 2025 and at Kendal Calling playing Tim Peaks Diner in August 2026.

 Other ventures

-The Rubbish, later known as The Tidy, featured Barney Williams on keyboards.
-They released the album "Crazy Farmers" in 1998 and supported Status Quo at Wembley Arena, where James Fraser joined them on bass.
-He played with them again at Nelson Cricket Club in 2003 while also supporting them with his band the Showponies.
+The Rubbish, a short lived comedy showband heavily influenced by The Wurzils later known as The Tidy, featured Barney Williams on keyboards.
+They released an album titled “Crazy Farmers" in 1998 and played a small number of support shows for Status Quo, one of which was at Wembley Arena, where James Fraser joined them on bass.
+He played with them again at their sold out homecoming headline gig at Nelson Cricket Club in 2003 to over 50 people, while also supporting them with his band the Showponies.

 Fraser and Williams also appeared with The Rubbish at Kendal Calling in 2018.

 Fraser has also played bass in Jay Diggins' band and is frontman of Greenheart, a band from Lancaster.

 As of 2023, Barney Williams is also a member of The Animals & Friends.

 Simon Nelson was part of a four piece called SixtyFiveMiles around 2009, along with Ash Woodward, Neil Gordon & Ryan Vann.
 They released the single "Mary" and album "Finnish Tango" both on Cherry Red Records.

 A biography of the band called the True Story of the Milltown Brothers (and Jesus Danced Twice) by Nigel Wood was published in August 2025.

 The book charts the band's rise from their Lancashire roots to being discovered by Radio One DJ Steve Lamacq, to their international success and their much ignored demise.